If you consume cricket powder, you’re actually eating the entire cricket.

 Biotin (Biotin, Vitamin B7) is known as Vitamin H or Vitamin B7.

-It helps to prevent hair loss, recover brittle nails and helps strengthen skin and hair.
+In some cases, it may help to prevent hair loss, recover brittle nails, and helps strengthen skin and hair.

-Biotin deficiencies are known to manifest as hair loss.
+Biotin deficiencies are thought, in some cases, to manifest as hair loss.

 Iodine is required to produce thyroid hormone, which regulates your metabolism.
 Low iodine manifests as hypothyroidism which is known to trigger hair loss in some circumstances.